Mechanical hysterons with tunable interactions of general sign

-\textit{Discussion.---} Here we have demonstrated a design for mechanical hysterons with continuously tunable thresholds and interactions, whose states can be controlled manually or by coupling to an external mechanical drive.
-Recent work has demonstrated other mechanical designs that can count modulo two \cite{ten-Wolde24}, count driving cycles up to $n$ \cite{Kwakernaak23}, or encode an analog mechanical input into a binary string \cite{Hyatt23}.
-Although those systems use bistable mechanical elements, each one uses a different strategy to navigate the pathways between its states.
-In contrast, we have presented a general platform that can be reconfigured to perform all of the above functions, plus a latching behavior that was recently identified in hysteron simulations \cite{Lindeman23}.
-Crucial to this versatility was the realization of cooperative and frustrated interactions that can be reciprocal or non-reciprocal.
+Recent work has demonstrated mechanical designs that can count modulo two \cite{ten-Wolde24}, count driving cycles up to $n$ \cite{Kwakernaak23}, or encode an analog mechanical input into a binary string \cite{Hyatt23}.
+Although those systems use bistable mechanical elements, each one relies on a different strategy to navigate the pathways between its states.
+In contrast, we have presented a general platform that can be reconfigured to perform all of the above functions, plus a latching behavior that was recently identified in hysteron simulations \cite{Lindeman25}.
+This platform could find use in the design of mechanisms that navigate through precise sequences of states, e.g., in robotics \cite{Kamp24}.
+More broadly, our work identifies a vast potential for designed materials that inherently engage with memory \cite{Keim19}, as their current state is a by-product of their driving history along with their overall design, which our platform now brings under the experimenter's control.

 One principle of our approach was to use nonlinearities sparingly, so that the behaviors of the system could be rationalized as simply as possible.
-We used linear springs and nearly-frictionless bearings in the experiment, and our analysis using small rotor angles and an affine relationship between torque and the global drive was able to capture the essential behaviors of two interacting hysterons (Fig.~\ref{fig:3}).
-Other designs for interacting mechanical hysterons are also being proposed; Shohat and van Hecke \cite{Shohat24} used theory and simulations to explore two-dimensional networks of bilinear hysterons as a route to exotic pathways, including mixed interactions and multiperiodic cycles.
-Understanding what are the general constraints on $\gamma_{i,0}^\pm$ and $\Jij$ for any realizable metamaterial is an open question.
+Nevertheless some important questions remain: Schrecengost~\cite{Schrecengost25} showed that mixed interactions ($\Jij J_{ji} < 0$) can be ruled out in a certain region of parameter space, but a full treatment of this question requires further work.
+Other designs for interacting mechanical hysterons are also being proposed; Shohat and van Hecke \cite{Shohat25} use theory and simulations to explore two-dimensional networks of bilinear hysterons as a route to exotic pathways, including mixed interactions and multiperiodic cycles.
+Understanding what are the general constraints on $\gamma_{i,0}^\pm$ and $\Jij$ for any realizable structure or metamaterial is an important open question \cite{Baconnier25}.